 Lead author Se Hoon Choi of the Genetics and Aging Research Unit said, “While we do not yet have the means for safely achieving the same effects in patients, we determined the precise protein and gene targets for developing ways to do so in the future.”

-Adult neurogenesis — production of new neurons after the embryonic and, in some animals, neonatal periods — takes place in the hippocampus and another brain structure called the striatum.
+Adult neurogenesis — the production of new neurons after the embryonic and, in some animals, neonatal periods — takes place in the hippocampus and another brain structure called the striatum.
 While adult hippocampal neurogenesis is essential to learning and memory, how the process impacts neurodegenerative conditions like Alzheimer’s has not been well understood.
 The MGH team set out to investigate how impairment of adult hippocampal neurogenesis (AHN) contributed to Alzheimer’s pathology and cognitive function in a mouse model, and whether increasing AHN could reduce symptoms.

 Their experiments showed that AHN could be induced in the model either by exercise or by treatment with drugs and gene therapy that promoted the birth of neural progenitor cells.
 Behavioral testing on animals revealed limited cognitive benefits in animals in which neurogenesis had been induced pharmacologically and genetically.
 But animals in which AHN was induced by exercise showed improved cognitive performance and reduced levels of beta-amyloid, the main component of plaques in Alzheimer’s brains.